surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Added an informational message when selecting the Schema FAQPage, QAPage, or Question type.
-	* Added a "Copy notifications to clipboard." link in the SSO notifications list.
+	* Added a "Copy notifications text to clipboard." link in the SSO notifications list.
 * **Bugfixes**
 	* Fix to skip shortening the URL for 404 and search pages.
 * **Developer Notes**